 "I am simply sensitive to forces of darkness," Leslie argued.
 "And there is nothing you can say that will convince me those creatures are not of demon origin."

-Grigori chuckled, pulling him closer with one arm while picking up an enormous cup of coffee with his other.
+Grigori chuckled, pulling him closer with one arm while picking up an enormous mug of tea with his other.
 "And I am very grateful for your tolerance of my deviancy in consorting with said creatures."

 "At least there are less of them."

 And there were.
 Where there had been a pack of them before, Grigori had found homes for all but three of the monsters.
 Leslie thought it was all for the best, now that they were spending every free moment possible together it was only practical that he be able to set foot in his boyfriend's home without jumping on chairs.
 It had been an uphill battle, but in the end it had worked out for both of them.

 His boyfriend-he never got tired of saying that-held the tea under his nose and he lifted his head to take a sip.
 It was Sunday afternoon and by his calculations, they had left the bed for a total of four hours ever since Friday.
 It had yet to become tedious.

 The change in their relationship had been ridiculously easy and it made him wonder why they hadn't done it sooner.
 Oh he knew there were reasons, but there were simply so many benefits to their current arrangement that he couldn't possibly see how two intelligent people had managed to dance around each other for so long.
 Fine, if he absolutely had to admit it, he could see why he did it.
 Grigori, however, had absolutely no excuse.